godwin-x/who_am_i/README.md

 # who_am_i

-a description of my self
+this is description of my self... what am doing how i started how though it was what helps me and what wasted my time my  different socail media profiles